 - get (callable): function called by tuner (no arguments) to retrieve current tunable value - acceptance (callable): function called by tuner (no arguments) to get relevant acceptance rate - set (callable): function to call to set new value (optional).
 Must take one argument (the new value).
-If not provided, obj.set_params(tunable=x) will be called to set the new value. - maximum (float): maximum value the tuner may set for the tunable parameter update()
+If not provided, obj.set_params (tunable=x) will be called to set the new value.

-The default tunable_map defines the callable for 'set' to call hoomd.hpmc.integrate. mode_hpmc.set_params() with tunable={type: newval} instead of tunable=newval if the type argument is given when creating the tune object.
+• maximum (float): maximum value the tuner may set for the tunable parameter mode_hpmc.set_params() with tunable={type: newval} instead of tunable=newval if the type argument is given when creating the tune object.